AndreaRibuoli/RIBY/README.md

 ----
 ### 43. to fill the gap

-"There is nothing so practical as a good theory" (Kurt Lewin) is an aphorism that perfectly applies to **ActiveRecord**'s workings.
+ *"There is nothing so practical as a good theory"* (Kurt Lewin) is an aphorism that perfectly applies to **ActiveRecord**'s workings.

-Today I will investigate how to integrate Rails to IBM i DB2 by means of my previous experiments in using Ruby (and fiddle) to access SQL Wide APIs as provided by IBM i QSQCLI service program.
+Today I will investigate how to integrate Rails to IBM i DB2 by means of my previous experiments in using Ruby (and **fiddle**) to access **SQL Wide API**s as provided by IBM i QSQCLI service program.

-The interesting aspect of this integration effort is how the abstract class `AbstractAdapter` has been designed: all the actual database Rails adapters follow the interface laid down in that class.
+The interesting aspect of this integration effort is learning how the abstract class `AbstractAdapter` had been designed by Rails creator (*David Heinemeir Hansson*): all the actual database Rails adapters follow the interface laid down in that class.

 To grasp the idea, let us perform the following grep commands: